cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/mapping_variant_calling_handbook_Oct2023.md

 (library_final.bam) but it may take some time.

 # END OF DAY2

+## If you are starting this tutorial from here

+You will need to download the essential files to run the commands below.
+You can find these [here](https://drive.google.com/file/d/1Y7iZWapc_jWh4LZ-a5I4uY_rFFDBP_--/view?usp=sharing).

 ## Variant calling
 Once the alignments have been refined, SNPs and INDELs differences